ITVRoC/SeekurJr/Seekur_16.04/Drivers_schunk/README.md

 ## MTS

 In this folder there is an executable for calibration and configuration of the robotic arm as well as manuals for the gripper and how to use the MTS.
+**OBS:** If the reference change does not work with the CanOpen protocol, it must be performed with the SMP